 'An Unconventional Italian Guide to King Crimson'?
 They ain't kidding!
 The Letters is actually one of the better tribute albums that's landed in my lap over the last year or so, the bulk of its content being just what it says on the tin: unconventional.
 Makes a nice change from 'slavishly copied', I have to say...
 Some of the more inventive versions include Stefano Bollani's excellent piano version of Frame By Frame, Psychonoesis' frankly peculiar Starless, Caboto's metallic jazz Moonchild and Mosaic Orchestra's brass-driven Red, while the award for 'worst English pronunciation' is split evenly between ZAQ's Maurilio Gigante and Aria Palea's Ninfa Giannuzzi ("Great de-ZI-ver..."), who clearly don't actually speak the language, but mistakenly think they can sing it.

 Four bands are credited with Mellotron, although how many of those are genuine can only be a matter for speculation.
 Tilion's Alfio Costa sticks fairly murky sampled strings onto their THRAK, er, track, One Time, while Three of a Charming Pair, who sound a lot like a band formed just for the occasion, donate volume-pedalled strings to another THRAK effort, Inner Garden I & II, with Sergio Taglioni (ex-The Watch)'s credit saying both played and recorded by, making me think it's probably real.
-Giardini d'Autunno's Formentera Lady has what I presume are Mellotron cellos, while Notturno Concertante's Cadence And Cascade seems to be entirely 'Tron-free, but they're not exactly known for using one, anyway.
+Of the other credited users, Giardini d'Autunno's Formentera Lady has what I presume are Mellotron cello samples, while Notturno Concertante's Cadence And Cascade seems to be entirely Mellotron sound-free, but they're not exactly known for using one, anyway.
 A handful of other artists use samples, but the heavy rearrangements on most tracks make the sound redundant, which is actually a good thing in this case.

 Overall, then, a much better than average tribute album, from a label formerly known for lacklustre copycat ones, so kudos to Mellow.
 Not much Mellotron, but that isn't why this is worth hearing.